dubrie/public/books.md

 - Proof: The Science of Booze by Adam Rogers
 - Chaos Monkeys: Obscene Fortune and Random Failure in Silicon Valley by Antonio Garcia Martinez
 - Site Reliability Engineering: How Google Runs Production Systems by Betsy Beyer, Chris Jones, Jennifer Petoff, Niall Richard Murphy
+- 4:09:43: Boston 2013 Through the Eyes of the Runners by Hal Higdon

 ### Queued Up Next